chao-wang-15/video-generation/README.md

 # video-generation-from-still-images

-The code here are based on and adapated from [1].
+The code here are based on and adapted from [1].

 The video datasets come from the moments in time dataset [2].